-The message was echoed by Director, Department of Mental Health and Substance Use at the World Health Organization (WHO) D vora Kestel who pointed to past economic crises that had increased the number of people with mental health issues, leading to higher rates of suicide for example, due to their mental health condition or substance abuse.
+The message was echoed by the Director, of the Department of Mental Health and Substance Use at the World Health Organization (WHO) D Vora Kestel who pointed to past economic crises that had increased the number of people with mental health issues, leading to higher rates of suicide for example, due to their mental health condition or substance abuse.

 The UN chief highlighted how psychological problems such as depression and anxiety are some of the greatest causes of misery in our world.